Preparing spin-squeezed states in Rydberg atom arrays via quantum optimal control: Introduction

 Quantum control methods offer powerful tools to manipulate quantum systems using external fields, with the aim of achieving specific objectives~\cite{altafini_modeling_2012,glaserTrainingSchrodingersCat2015,Koch_2022}, such as maximizing fidelity to a desired target state~\cite{doria_optimal_2011,luchnikov_controlling_2024,zengAdiabaticEchoProtocols2025}.
-These techniques are particularly useful for generating non-classical states, including SSS.
-For instance, Ref.~\cite{Law_2001} proposes using some tuned external fields combined with atom-atom interactions to enhance spin squeezing in Bose-Einstein condensates, while Ref.~\cite{Pichler_2016} demonstrates that optimal control methods can significantly improve spin squeezing even in the presence of noise and imperfections.
+These techniques are particularly useful for generating nonclassical states, including SSS.
+For instance, Ref.~\cite{Law_2001} proposes using some tuned external fields combined with (all-to-all) atom-atom interactions to enhance spin squeezing in Bose-Einstein condensates.
+Ref.~\cite{shenEfficientSpinSqueezing2013} also focused on Bose-Einstein condensates and studied the generation of SSS with quantum control and all-to-all interactions.
+In Ref.~\cite{Pichler_2016} it was shown that optimal control methods can significantly improve spin squeezing even in the presence of noise and imperfections.
 By dynamically tuning the interaction strength, quantum control enables the preparation of SSS on timescales shorter than those required by adiabatic approaches.
 In~\cite{haineMachineDesignedSensorMake2020}, an original method to optimize the sensitivity of quantum sensing using quantum control was proposed.
 Techniques based on reinforcement learning~\cite{zhao_strategy_2024} and genetic algorithms~\cite{zhao_preparing_2024} have also been used to find control pulses leading to spin squeezing in spin systems with all-to-all interactions.
 Moreover, it has recently been shown~\cite{carrera_testing_2025} that the number of experimental repetitions needed to estimate the Wineland parameter with a statistical error $\epsilon < 1$ scales as $\mathcal{O}(N/(1 -\xi_W^2)^2 \log{1/\epsilon})$.
 This means that characterizing SSS experimentally becomes increasingly difficult when the number of spins grows and that it is useful to generate states with $\xi_W^2$ as low as possible.\\